-- Connections have to be obtained via the JDBC 2.0 javax.sql.DataSource API, but not through the deprecated java.sql.DriverManager or java.sql.Driver API. - When used in WebLogic Server, you must configure a TxDataSource in order to use it.
-Refer to "Managing JDBC Connectivity" in the Administration Guide for instructions about configuring TxDataSource and Connection Pools. - Auto commit is false by default.
+• Connections have to be obtained via the JDBC 2.0 javax.sql.DataSource API, but not through the deprecated java.sql.DriverManager or java.sql.Driver API.

+- Physical database connections in a connection pool are handled differently.
+See "Connection Behavior with the WebLogic XA jDriver" on page 4-2. - When used in WebLogic Server, you must configure a TxDataSource in order to use it.
+Refer to "Configuring JDBC DataSources" in the Administration Console Online Help for instructions about configuring TxDataSource and Connection Pools. - Auto commit is false by default.
 Attempting to enable autocommit mode by calling the java.sql.Connection.setAutoCommit method on the Connection will throw a SQLException. - Attempting to complete the distributed transaction by calling java.sql.Connection.commit or java.sql.Connection.rollback methods will throw a SQLException.